$0 South Dakota Foster Care Quick-Start Checklist

 Licensing without specific ICWA preparation

 You can become a licensed foster parent in Rapid City through the standard DSS process without a deep understanding of ICWA.
 The training will cover it at a summary level.
-The problem is that the moment you receive a placement call involving a Native American child — which in this region is a high-probability event — you will be making decisions without having processed the framework in advance.
+The problem is that the moment you receive a placement call involving an Indian child covered by ICWA — which may be more likely in this region — you will be making decisions without having processed the framework in advance.
 Declining placements because ICWA dimensions feel unfamiliar is one of the most common reasons that licensed families in this region don't contribute at their capacity to the system.

 Preparing specifically for this region's placement reality